cloudfoundry-tutorials/edx/content/developer-concerns/core-constructs.md

 Organizations (orgs) and spaces are logical separations within a Cloud Foundry instance.
 Spaces live within orgs, and a single org can contain one or more spaces.

 Typically orgs separate tenants or projects.
 So, for example, an org could exist for each project or each tenant.
-Each org might then have separate spaces for different lifecycle stages, like development, staging, and production.
+Each org might tshen have separate spaces for different lifecycle stages, like development, staging, and production.
 Workloads (applications) are always deployed to a space.

+Selecting an org and space to work with is called "targeting" and is done with the `cf target` command.
+In the Katacoda tutorial, the user provisioned for you only had access to one org and space.
+Therefore, the target org and space were automatically set.s

 ### Placement Pools